CharlieQLe/course-assistant/docs/docs-final.md

 There was a lot of troubleshooting getting things to render properly and other bugs that had to be fixed one by one.
 Of all parts, our front end also definitely evolved the most compared to our intial submission in Milestone 2.
 As far as what would have been nice to know before the project, in general, some concepts were taught too close to the deadlines for milestones.
 For example, we had a lab on Bootstrap the day before the HTML and CSS Milestone was due, which resulted in us teaching Bootstrap to ourselves.
 Even things like using MongoDB and backend implementation were taught pretty close to the due date for Milestone 3.
-It may have just been the way the course schedule worked out this semester, but learning this concepts a little sooner would have been benefitial.
+It may have just been the way the course schedule worked out this semester, but learning this concepts a little sooner would have been beneficial.
 Despite that, we would say we had most of the skills necessary taught to us at one point or another, so there is not anything specific we would have liked to know before hand.